takeoff-env/takeoff/docs/custom-commands.md

     }

     // Pass rcFile.rcRoot instead of working dir
-    // to run from the environment folder const runCmd = runCommand(cmd, workingDir);
+    // to run from the workspace folder const runCmd = runCommand(cmd, workingDir);

     return {